Lane Pryce: Sterling Cooper Draper Pryce

 It becomes clear that Lane has a knack for managing company revenues and controlling costs, a talent sorely needed in the agency that the other partners lack.
 Lane and office manager Joan Harris (Christina Hendricks) are credited with keeping the company running and managing the day-to-day operations.

 In Season 4, Lane's marriage falls apart when Rebecca, who genuinely loves him, finds the strains of homesickness and culture shock too much to bear and returns with their son to London indefinitely.
 Lane and Don meet at work and then get drunk and go for a night out on the town, which includes seeing Gamera.
-Lane makes monster noises and slurred Japanese remarks to a married couple in the audience, which Don considers hilarious.
-This is considered obnoxious by the husband of the couple, who nearly challenges both Lane and Don to take it outside.
+Lane makes monster noises and slurred Japanese remarks to a woman in the audience, which Don considers hilarious.
 Lane then sleeps with a prostitute supplied by Don.
 Lane reimburses Don for the money he spent on the prostitute and thanks him for the "welcome distraction".
 When Lane's family is supposed to come to New York to see him, he is instead visited by his elderly father, who intends to bring Lane home to England to sort out his affairs.
 Around the same time, Lane begins a relationship with a young African-American Playboy Bunny named Toni (Naturi Naughton) and later introduces her to his father.
 His father beats Lane with his cane and orders him to return to London to reunite with his family.
 Lane takes a short leave-of-absence from the agency and later returns to New York with his family, who by now are more accepting of being overseas.
 Although he seems to have got his home life in order, Lane still has signs of a wandering eye, particularly when he finds a lost wallet.
 Lane does not touch any of the man's cash or credit cards but notices he has an attractive wife and keeps the wallet photo for himself prior to contacting the owner.

 In Season 5, Lane faces severe financial troubles due to a tax demand and struggles to keep his balance at work.
 During his three years at Sterling Cooper Draper Pryce, it has been operating at a loss, and he struggles to turn the agency around.
 Though Lane and Joan are friendly compatriots responsible for keeping the company going, Lane often makes inappropriate sexual remarks that upset and disgust her.
 Lane later gets Joan a 5-percent speaking partnership.
 While ultimately in Joan's best long-term interests, Lane makes the suggestion to her as a means of covering up his embezzlement.
 Had she accepted the original cash offer, his theft would have been discovered.
 The partnership kept it concealed for a while longer.